status-im/specs/docs/stable/1-client.md

 Once a Whisper node is up and running there are some specific settings required to commmunicate with other Status nodes.

-See [Status Whisper Usage Spec](status-whisper-usage-spec.md) for more details.
+See [3/WHISPER-USAGE](https://specs.status.im/spec/3) for more details.

-For providing offline inboxing, see the complementary [Whisper Mailserver Spec](status-whisper-mailserver-spec.md).
+For providing offline inboxing, see the complementary [4/WHISPER-MAILSERVER](https://specs.status.im/spec/4).

 ### Secure Transport

 In order to provide confidentiality, integrity, authentication and forward secrecy of messages we implement a secure transport on top of Whisper.
 This is used in 1:1 chats and group chats, but not for public chats.
-See [Status Secure Transport Spec](status-secure-transport-spec.md) for more.
+See [5/SECURE-TRANSPORT](https://specs.status.im/spec/5) for more.

 ### Data Sync